Hungry Happenings

 Jump to Recipe

-Have fun with your kids and make these sweet and patriotic Sugar Coated Marshmallow Flags!
+Have fun with your kids making these 4th of July Marshmallow Flags.
+These red, white, and blue treats are perfect for any patriotic party.
 They're so simple to make and even better to eat!

 The idea for these came when I found a bag of Jet-Puffed S'More Mallows.
 Have you seen them yet?
 Unlike the rectangle StackerMallows which are pretty thin, these are nice and thick and a bit bigger too.
 They really would make the perfect marshmallow for a s'more, but of course, I had to do something else with them.